gawel/pyquery/pyquery/README.txt

 - ATTRIBUTES: done
 - CSS: done
 - HTML: done
-- MANIPULATING: TODO (this is the priority very useful)
+- MANIPULATING: done all but the "wrap" methods
-- TRAVERSING: TODO (may prove troublesome)
+- TRAVERSING: did a few
 - EVENTS: nothing to do with server side might be used later for automatic ajax
 - CORE UI EFFECTS: did hide and show the rest doesn't really makes sense on server side